scerioli/Global-Preferences-Survey/Article/Article.md

 ---
 title: |
-  **Gender differences in economic preferences and gender equality are not yet related: evidence from the replication of Falk and Hermle, 2018**
+  **Gender differences in economic preferences and gender equality are yet unrelated: evidence from the replication of Falk and Hermle, 2018**
 author:
 - Sara Cerioli
 - Andrey Formozov